staurostriantafyllos/mr-clean/README.md

 - Specifically, only the **product addition endpoint** requires authentication and is restricted to **store managers**.
 Other endpoints, such as those related to actions like adding items to the cart, would typically be implemented in a frontend.
 - The POST /Users endpoint should be replaced with POST /auth/signup

+## GraphQL API
+A very simple GraphQL API has been added to list items added by store managers.
+- **Modular Design**: New entities can be integrated into the Query in the future (e.g. Cart Items).
+- **Clean Architecture**: Built using use cases and repositories for clear separation of concerns.
+- **Pydantic Integration**: Leverages existing Pydantic models, eliminating redundant definitions.

 ### **⚠️ Disclaimer**
-1. The **signup/login/refresh token** endpoints were implemented for **experimental purposes**, even though they are typically handled in a frontend application.
+1. The **login & refresh token** endpoints were implemented for **experimental purposes**, even though they are typically handled in a frontend application.
 2. The authentication endpoints **do not follow clean architecture principles**—they were implemented this way for time efficiency.